 Although it was much cheaper than actual gold, pinchbeck jewelry often showed fine workmanship.
 Thusly, it was used as "traveling jewelry" by the well-to-do centuries ago.

 Rolled Gold and Gold Filled

 Rolled gold is a hybrid material made up of a thin layer of gold that's mechanically bonded or heat-fused to one or both sides of base metal (often brass or copper), then rolled out into sheets for use in jewelry manufacture.
-The thickness of the gold layer can vary, but is generally at least 5% of the total metal weight vs. gold plated (see below), which uses a thinner coating of gold.
+The thickness of the gold layer can vary but is generally at least 5 percent of the total metal weight vs. gold plated (see below), which uses a thinner coating of gold.

-Patented in England in 1817, it became a prime source for semi-precious and better-quality costume jewelry... in the Victorian era.
-Rolled gold saw renewed surge of popularity in 1920s and 1930s, especially in utilitarian objects such as watches and fountain pens where durability was important but the luster of genuine gold was desired.
+Patented in England in 1817, it became a prime source for semi-precious and better-quality costume jewelry in the Victorian era.
+Rolled gold saw a renewed surge of popularity in the 1920s and 1930s, especially in utilitarian objects such as watches and fountain pens where durability was important but the luster of genuine gold was desired.

 03 of 03

 Other Types of Simulated Gold You Should Know: